-he McMillan TAC-50 is a bolt-action .50 calibre sniper rifle.
+The McMillan C15 is the TAC-50 , a bolt-action .50 calibre sniper rifle.
 Canadian snipers used these in Afghanistan to great effect.
-Several teams operated in support of American troops and their help was so appreciated that the Americans awarded each man a Bronze Star.
+Several teams operated in support of American troops e.g. on Operation Anaconda, and their help was so appreciated that the Americans awarded each man a Bronze Star for bravery.

 Master Corporal Graham Ragsdale, Master Corporal Tim McMeekin, Corporal Dennis Eason, Corporal Rob Furlong and Master Corporal Arron Perry.

 One sniper, Corporal Rob Furlong, attained fame for the longest distance kill shot, 2,430 m (2,657 yds) by a sniper during Operation Anaconda 2002 March 2 to 11.
 Although this record has since been surpassed (in 2009), as most records eventually are, it garnered a lot of attention at the time and did a lot to raise World opinion about the skill of Canadian military.

 How did the Canadian Government react to the World record long-distance shot and the award of the Bronze Stars?
 Not well at all.
 They were embarrassed that Canadian soldiers were superb at doing their job.
 This happened as well regarding the Battle of the Medak Pocket where Canadian Peacekeepers came under direct attack and fought back, suffering no casualties .
 The Canadian Government hushed up this first ‘battle” Canadians had fought in since the Korean War.
 Canada has developed a myth, starting in the 1970s approximately, that Canada’s soldiers are not warriors, but rather are mild-mannered Peacekeepers, bravely standing between two hostile parties.
 That is actually an extremely dangerous role and Canadians have been killed on Peacekeeping duties.